pfcode/symfony-i18n-comparator/README.md

 # I18nComparatorBundle
-Utility for comparison of duplicated translation files in Symfony projects.
+Utility for making a comparison of duplicated translation files in Symfony projects.

 ### Use case
 The case this util resolves is very specific - it's intended to help find differences between